-Freehold Township School is one of six high schools in the Freehold Regional High School District.
+Freehold Township High School is one of six schools in the Freehold Regional High School District.
 Accredited by the Middle States Association of Colleges and Schools and the New Jersey Department of Education, the Patriot school community was created in 1972.
 Situated on 110 acres in western Monmouth County, the comprehensive academic program provides educational opportunities for all in accordance with individual needs, interests, and abilities.
-School enrollment approximated at 2,230 for the year.
+School enrollment is approximated at 2,044 for the year.

 The educational program at Freehold Township High School encompasses more than 180 courses, organized in thirteen different academic disciplines.
 Township houses programs unique to the Freehold Regional High School District.
-The Global Studies Learning Center, PEP--an employment orientation program for developmentally disabled students, and the Animal and Botanical Sciences Academy are offered.
-The total educational program offered at Freehold Township High School introduces and reinforces common learning, while also providing access to exploratory, enrichment, and specialized courses of study in accordance with state standards and graduation requirements.
-Advanced Placement courses are offered in sixteen areas.
+We are proud to be one of 16 high schools in New Jersey to be recognized as an International Baccalaureate World School.
+Freehold Township is also home to the Global Studies Magnet Program, the Animal and Botanical Sciences Magnet Program, and the Patriot Employment Program (PEP) which is an employment orientation program for developmentally disabled students.
+Freehold Township High School introduces and reinforces common learning, while also providing access to exploratory, enrichment, and specialized courses of study in accordance with state standards and graduation requirements.
+Advanced Placement courses are offered in 25 areas.
 A comprehensive, developmental school counseling program provides career, academic and social-emotional programs, as well as individual and group counseling, to assist students in reaching their full potential.

-Students have historically scored well on the New Jersey High School Proficiency Assessment, the Scholastic Achievement Test, the PSAT and in the Advanced Placement testing program.
-In the 2008 National Merit Scholarship Program eight students were Commended Scholars and one student was named as a Semi-finalist and one student honored as a Finalist.
-Approximately 94% of the class of 2009 is pursuing further education at a college, university, trade, or technical school.
-Members of the graduating class earned over $12.8 million in scholarships, grants, and financial aid.
-In addition, members of the class earned $147,000. during the senior year in the work-study program sponsored by the school.
+Students have historically scored well on a wealth of standardized tests including the SAT, the PSAT, the ACT and in the Advanced Placement testing program.
+In 2018, five students were named Commended Scholars through the National Merit Scholarship Program and 25 students were recognized as AP Scholars of varying levels.
+We also had 18 students earn the prestigious International Baccalaureate diploma.
+Approximately 94% of the class of 2018 is pursuing further education at a college, university, trade, or technical school.
+Members of the graduating class earned over $19.7 million in scholarships, grants, and financial aid.
+In addition, members of the Class of 2018 earned over $75,000 through our Work-Based Learning Program.

 The student activity program at Freehold Township High School includes a variety of clubs that are related to and support the various academic offerings.
 These programs are essential and integral to the delivery of the total educational program.